Are you spending a lot of time manually adjusting the cost per clicks in your campaigns?

 On the next page, choose the bid strategy you want to use for your campaign from the list, tweak with the settings, then click “Save” to finish setting it up.

-If you need help to choose the right bid strategy, head back to the previous section to learn the differences between them.
+If you need help choosing the right bid strategy, head back to the previous section to learn the differences between them.

 How to set up a portfolio bid strategy